thomaslaurenson/Dragino_LoRaShield_Node_AU915/README.md

 All done!
 That was all the changes required to the LMIC Arduino port to get the Dragino LoRaShield working in the AU915 standard.

-#### Arduino sketch for Dragino LoRaShield
+### Arduino sketch for Dragino LoRaShield

-This script was derived from the original Dragino LoRaShield sketch provided on the Dragino Wiki.
-The sketch has a variety of modifications.
+The script in this project was derived from the original Dragino LoRaShield sketch provided on the Dragino Wiki.
+The sketch required a variety of modifications.
 However, the most important modification is the selection of channels.
 The sketch initialises the LoRaWAN chip on the shield and enables all channels by default.
-The snippet of code below demonstrates how to use a simple for loop to siable specific channels (0-7 and 16-72) to only leave the AU915 band 2 channel enabled (8-15).
+The snippet of code below demonstrates how to use a simple for loop to disable specific channels (0-7 and 16-72).
+Ultimately, this only leaves the AU915 band 2 channels enabled, that is, channels 8-15.
+The code modification if documented below:

 ```
 // First, disable channels 0-7